New Philadelphia police chief starts amid surge in homicides

-PHILADELPHIA (AP) — Philadelphia’s new police commissioner will start work Monday amid a surge in homicides so far this year and calls for action to address ongoing allegations of racism and gender discrimination in the nation’s fourth-largest city police force.
+PHILADELPHIA (AP) — The new commissioner of the nation’s fourth-largest city police force will start work Monday amid a surge in homicides and calls for action to address ongoing allegations of racism and gender discrimination.

 Danielle Outlaw, the former police chief of Portland, Oregon, was chosen by Philadelphia Mayor Jim Kenney from a pool of more than 30 candidates to take the helm of the 6,500-officer force.
 Outlaw will be the first black woman to hold the position in Philadelphia.

 Since Kenney announced her appointment at the end of December, Philadelphia has had a spate of homicides — 39 in fewer than 40 days.
-That follows the deadliest year for Philadelphia in more than a decade with 355 homicides reported last year.
+That follows the deadliest year for Philadelphia in more than a decade, with 355 homicides reported last year.

 Kenney said Friday that he expects that Outlaw will begin by becoming familiar with the culture of the city and listening to the concern of citizens and officers.
 He said he has high expectations that Outlaw will “usher in a new and better era for our city.”